sustainlab-group/geography-aware-ssl/README.md

 </tbody></table>

 ### GeoImageNet
 **Download the GeoImageNet** - The instructions to download GeoImageNet set are given <a href="https://github.com/sustainlab-group/geography-aware-ssl/tree/main/geoimagenet_downloader">here</a>.
 Using this repository, we can download in the order of 2M images together with their coordinates.
 In the paper, we use 540k images for the GeoImageNet.
+The download process should download the images into their representative class folder.

 **Clustering** - Once, we download the GeoImageNet dataset, we can use a clustering algorithm to cluster the images using their geo-coordinates.
 In the paper, we use K-means clustering to cluster 540k images into 100 clusters, however, any clustering algorithm can be used.
+After K-means clustering, we need to create a csv file similar to ones in the **./csvs/** folder.

 **Perform Self-Supervised Learning** - After downloading the GeoImageNet and clustering the images, we can perform self-supervised learning.
 To do it, you can execute the following command :
 ```